Statement of Purpose

-The Committee shall preapprove (which preapproval may be pursuant to preapproval policies and procedures established by the Committee provided such policies and procedures are detailed as to the particular service and such policies and procedures do not include delegation of the Audit Committee’s responsibilities to management) all auditing services and permitted non-audit services (including the fees and terms thereof) to be performed for the Company by its independent auditors, subject to the de minimus exceptions for non-audit services described in Section 10A(i)(1)(B) of the Exchange Act which are approved by the Committee prior to the completion of the audit.
+The Committee shall preapprove all auditing services and permitted non-audit services to be performed for the Company by its independent auditors, subject to the de minimus exceptions for non-audit services.
 The Committee may delegate authority to grant preapprovals of audit and permitted non-audit services to one or more of its members, provided that decisions of such member or members to grant preapprovals shall be presented to the full Committee at its next scheduled meeting.
-Except as specified in the preceding sentence, the Committee shall have no authority to delegate its responsibilities and duties to a subcommittee of its members.

 The Committee shall obtain, to the extent it deems necessary or appropriate, advice and assistance from outside legal, accounting or other advisors.
-The Committee shall have the authority, to the extent it deems necessary or appropriate, to retain and compensate such independent legal, accounting or other advisors without seeking approval of the Board of Directors.
-The Company shall provide for appropriate funding, as determined by the Committee, for payment of compensation to the independent auditors for the purpose of rendering or issuing an audit report and to any such advisors employed by the Committee and for administrative expenses of the Committee that are necessary or appropriate in carrying out its duties.
+The Committee shall have the authority to retain and compensate independent legal, accounting or other advisors without seeking approval of the Board of Directors.
+The Company shall provide for appropriate funding, as determined by the Committee, for payment of compensation to the independent auditors for the purpose of rendering or issuing an audit report and any advisors employed by the Committee and for administrative expenses of the Committee that are necessary in carrying out its duties.

 In carrying out these responsibilities and duties, the Committee will:

-1. Review and reassess the adequacy of this Charter at least annually in consultation with the Nominating and Governance Committee.
-Submit the Charter to the Board of Directors for approval and have the Charter published in accordance with SEC regulations.
+- Review and reassess the adequacy of this Charter at least annually in consultation with the Nominating and Governance Committee.
+Submit the Charter to the Board of Directors for approval and have the Charter published in accordance with applicable rules and regulations.